 In California, Judge Winifred Smith (Alameda County) recently issued a case management order for dozens of California Essure lawsuits.
 A case management order explains to the lawyers involved how the Judge would like the division of labor handled for such a large number of cases regarding the same product and claims made against it.

 The Essure lawsuits are not a class action.
-Rather, Judge Smith is administering some of the matters on a joint basis in order to speed up the resolution for the victims.
+Rather, Judge Smith is administering some of the matters on a joint basis in order to speed up the resolution for people.
 Streamlining the case management of the Essure lawsuits will benefit both the court system and the parties.

 If you or someone you love was injured or became pregnant after receiving an Essure implant, call Goldwater Law Firm.
 We’re ready to evaluate your case for no charge.
 Consultations are free and totally confidential.
 Goldwater Law Firm has a track record of successful representation of people who have been hurt or injured because of a defective medical device or medication.
 To learn more about how Goldwater Law Firm may be able to help you file an Essure lawsuit, contact us today.